 Your furnace will run better if it is kept in tip-top shape.
 The easiest part of furnace upkeep is replacing your filter every one to three months.
 You can find new replacement filters at the local hardware store.
 Installing a programmable thermostat can save you hundreds by keeping the temperature in your home lower while you are away or sleeping, and then warming your home while you are present.
 Don’t forget to close off rooms that are not in use, so you are only heating what you need.

-Beyond the things you can do yourself, having a professional service your furnace annually will keep your HVAC system running as efficiently as possible.
+Beyond the things you can do yourself, having a professional have heat installed and service your furnace annually will keep your HVAC system running as efficiently as possible.
 It can be dangerous to attempt furnace repairs or tuneups by yourself, so please hire a professional.

 Have Insulation Refreshed